M4rtine/flickr-justified-gallery/README.md

 ## Flickr Justified Gallery
+Correction for a groop pool and tag using

+## Flickr Justified Gallery

 This gallery plugin allows you to create a Flickr photostream-like gallery for your application while still using Flickr to host your image files.
 The plugin use the Flickr API to gather a list